doomemacs/doomemacs/README.md

 vimmer -- envious of the features of modern text editors -- spirals into despair before succumbing to the [dark side][url:evil-mode].
 This is his config.

-Doom is a configuration for [GNU Emacs](https://www.gnu.org/software/emacs/) designed to make Emacs faster and easier to customize.
-It can serve as framework for your own configuration or a resource for fellow Emacs enthusiasts who want to learn more about our favorite OS.
+Doom is a configuration framework for [GNU Emacs](https://www.gnu.org/software/emacs/) tailored for Emacs bankruptcy veterans who want less framework in their frameworks and the performance of a hand rolled config (or better).
+It can be a foundation for your own config or a resource for Emacs enthusiasts to learn more about our favorite OS.

 ## Doom's mantras

-- **Gotta go fast.** Startup and run-time performance are high priorities.
+- **Gotta go fast.** Startup and run-time performance are priorities.
+Doom goes beyond lazy loading packages by modifying them to be snappier and load lazier!
-  Expensive functionality (built-in or in plugins) is modified and optimized toward this end, otherwise, they must be opt-in.
-- **Close to metal.** There's less between you and vanilla Emacs, by design.
+- **Close to metal.** There's less between you and vanilla Emacs by design.
-  There's less to grok.
-Modules should be syntactically sweet and backend logic explicit and abstraction-light.
-The code itself ought to be designed as if grokking it were part of the user experience; and it is!
+  There's less to grok, on top of Emacs.
+- **Readability counts.** Internals ought to be written as if reading them were part of the user experience, and it is!
+Modules should be syntactically sweet.
+  Backend logic should be functional (as much as elisp permits), abstraction light and (hopefully) documented.
-- **Opinionated, but not stubborn.** Doom is a bundle of reasonable defaults and curated opinions, but you aren't stuck with it.
+- **Opinionated, but not stubborn.** Doom is a bundle of reasonable defaults and curated opinions, but all of it should be optional.
 Use as little or as much of it as you like.
-Use it as-is as a complete Emacs distribution; disable everything and use it as a baseline for your own; or anywhere in between.
-- **Your system, your rules.** There are more ways to set up your programming environment than there are dislikes on Youtube Rewind '18, so Doom and its plugins promise not to *automatically* (and definitely not *silently*) install system dependencies.
-This means fonts, packages and programs. `doom doctor` will tell you what's missing though!
+- **Your system, your rules.** There are more ways to set up your development environment than there are dislikes on Youtube Rewind '18, so Doom leaves it to you.
+Doom will not *automatically* install system dependencies (and will coerce its plugins not to do so either).
+Use `doom doctor` to figure out what's missing.

 ## Features

+- Minimalistic good looks inspired by modern editors.
+- A modular architecture for a more organized Emacs configuration.
+- A custom elisp library to help simplify your config.
+- (Optional) Vim-emulation powered by [evil-mode][url:evil-mode], including ports of popular vim plugins and functionality.
+- A declarative [package management system][doom:packages] (powered by [straight.el][url:straight]) with a command line interface.
+Install packages from anywhere, not just (M)ELPA.
 - A curated set of sane defaults for all packages, all (major) OSes, and Emacs itself.
 - Support for *many* programming languages.
 Too many to list.
 Includes syntax highlighting, linters/checker integration, inline code evaluation, code completion (where possible), REPLs, documentation lookups, snippets, and more!
 - Support for *many* tools, like docker, pass, ansible, terraform, and more.
-- Minimalistic good looks inspired by modern editors.
-- A modular architecture for a more organized Emacs configuration.
-- A custom elisp library to help you simplify your config.
-- A declarative [package management system][doom:packages] (powered by [straight.el][url:straight]) with a command line interface.
-Install packages from anywhere, not just (M)ELPA.
-- Vim-emulation powered by [evil-mode][url:evil-mode], including ports of popular vim plugins and functionality.
 - A Spacemacs-esque [keybinding scheme][doom:bindings], centered around leader and localleader prefix keys (<kbd>SPC</kbd> and <kbd>SPC</kbd><kbd>m</kbd>, by default).